JavierCoronel/lab_vision/lab8_cnn/Coronel_Rivera.md

 The Accuracy of the network in Training was: 0.96%, this number could arose because an error over the test of the trained CNN.

-The general error claculated over the training of the cnn was of 80%
+The general error calculated over the training of the cnn was of 80%
 ## 3. Conclusion
 The presented result show big confussion and it's in the classification part, further study are needed to have a good classification over the dataset.
 The CNN architecture is expected to have a better performance but for this case the classification has a failure.
 One of the downs in this methodology is the time, because deeper networks learn better, and can be tuuned to generate much better accuracy models.
 But was interesting to have a limit time to get the best architecture idea that probably could be imported to bigger ones and coul lead to generate even better results that ones that dont take into consideration time.